-Run a free scan to see how many places list your family's personal information.
+Run a free scan to see where your family's personal information is published right now.

-See family plans →We search every place that knows you for each family member covered by your plan.
-You'll see a clear picture of what's published about your household and where.
+See family plans →We search across people-search sites, AI indexes, and search engines for each family member on your plan.
+You get a clear picture of what's published about your household and exactly where it lives.

-We submit removal requests for every family member's listings.
-This includes individual profiles and the "relatives" and "known associates" sections that link your household together.
+We submit removal requests for each family member's individual profile and for the "relatives" and "known associates" sections that link the household together.
+We're working the queue from the moment we find the records.

-Partial removal creates gaps.
-If one family member's records remain, they can reconnect the entire household's data.
-Family plans cover every member so no one is left exposed.
+If one family member's records remain, data brokers rebuild the household profile from what's left.
+Family plans cover every member so nothing is left in place to reconnect the data.

 | Manual opt-outs | Generic privacy tools | Delist.ai | |